anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Embeds a remotely hosted content.
-Maintainers can edit a portion of your blog externally, without having any access to your website.
+Maintainers can edit a tiny portion of your blog externally, without having ANY access to your website.

 == Description ==